lawnjunk/learnyounix/man.md

 `$ man <command name>`

 Most built in programs have manual pages.
 The manual pages are usually organized by NAME, SYNOPSIS, DESCRIPTION, OTHER...
 The manual pages are usualy refered to as *man pages*.
 Man pages usually do not tell you when to use a program.
 They most often a reference what a program can do, and how to use a program.

+If you find a command that does not have a man page run `$ <command> -h` or  `$ <command> --help`

 ## usage
 By default `man` uses the `less` pager to manual pages.